-Running a Business is difficult for so many reasons.
-There are so many decisions to be made on a daily basis and it can drive one mad.
-One decision that business managers must make early on is what the software you are going to use is.
+Running a business is difficult for so many reasons.
+There are so many decisions to be made daily, and it can drive one mad.
+One conclusion that business managers must make early on is the software you will use.

 First: A Small Piece of Advice

 If you’re a small business, it makes more sense to go for a cloud-based software SaaS model.
-SaaS accounting is going to allow for more flexibility in integrating third-party apps, customizing processes, and scaling pricing according to your needs.
+SaaS accounting will allow for more flexibility in integrating third-party apps, customizing processes, and scaling pricing according to your needs.

-- Accounts Receivable: Money received and owned to customers
+- Accounts Receivable: Money received and owned by customers

-- Accounts Payable: Moneys Owned to suppliers, vendors, etc.
+- Accounts Payable: Money Owed to suppliers, vendors, etc.

 - General Ledger: The summary Journal of Financial Transactions

-Now, let us take a look at the most common software options that you can find to see which one suits you the best.
+Now, let us look at the most common software options you can find to see which one suits you best.

 Best Overall Small Business Accounting Software: QuickBooks Online

-QuickBooks is probably the biggest name in small business accounting software as it is currently being used by more than 2 million customers who trust the software to manage their accounting operations.
-The software is the most popular with users due to the huge number of features and their user-friendly interface.
+QuickBooks is probably the biggest name in the accounting software for small businesses.
+It is currently being used by more than 2 million customers who trust the software to manage their accounting operations.
+The software is the most popular with users due to the significant number of features and its user-friendly interface.

-QuickBooks can cater to the needs of small businesses perfectly, and it can also work for large enterprises.
+QuickBooks can cater to small businesses’ needs perfectly, and it can also work for large enterprises.

-With QuickBooks Online, you will be able to manage all your finances from a single dashboard that the software synchronizes your complete business profile to.
+With QuickBooks Online, you will manage all your finances from a single dashboard that the software synchronizes your complete business profile.
 Multiple users will be able to log in to this dashboard to view in-depth reports of your business and see how things are going.

-QuickBooks online comes with more than 40 reports which include Balance sheets, Profit-loss statement, and Cash Flow Statement.
+QuickBooks Online comes with more than 40 reports, including Balance sheets, Profit-loss statements, and Cash Flow statements.
 The software also includes inventory management and budgeting capabilities.

-QuickBooks online integrates smoothly with other solutions from Intuit such as QuickBooks online payroll and Intuit GoPayment, and it also integrates with other third-party apps.
+QuickBooks Online integrates smoothly with other Intuit solutions, such as QuickBooks online payroll and Intuit GoPayment, and it also integrates with other third-party apps.

-The Number of features you get for the price combined with the attractive interface of the solution makes QuickBooks a winner for many businesses.
+The number of features you get for the price combined with the solution’s attractive interface makes QuickBooks a winner for many businesses.
 Mobile apps are available for devices running iOS and Android.

-QuickBooks offers a 30-day free trial if you want to check it out before making a commitment to the product, so go ahead and check it if you like.
+QuickBooks offers a 30-day free trial if you want to check it out before committing to the product, so go ahead and check it if you like

 Best Accounting Software for Mac: Xero

-Some would say that Xero is the best alternative to QuickBooks Online, and I sort of agree with them.
+Some would say that Xero is the best alternative to QuickBooks Online, and I agree with them.

-The reasons Xero is so great for Mac is that their Mac Module natively connects to the Mac UI.
+Xero is so great for Mac because their Mac Module natively connects to the Mac UI.

 Xero offers 3 pricing plans: